paulcair/paulcairns/content/skillsportfolio/electro-mechanics/6-dof-robot/index.md

 Below is an example for how to draw the D-H frames for a 3 linkage mechanism with revolute joints.

 {{<image dhcoords.jpg>}}

+Next step is to draw and define the D-H frames for LeArm so that we can begin to program and manipulate it.